Top 10 Classic Rock Songs About Time

 #8 – Too Much Time on My Hands (performed by Styx)

 Released in 1981, “Too Much Time on My Hands” became a number nine hit on the US Billboard Hot 100.
 This marked the first and only occasion Shaw experienced a top-ten hit as a singer and songwriter for Styx.
 On the US Billboard Mainstream Rock Chart, it peaked at number two.
 In Canada, it was a number four hit on its RPM Top Singles Chart.
 For this fan, it was good enough motivation to get off my butt and get my first job.
 I was eleven years old at the time.
-I established a paper route and sold Avon before I realized I didn’t have enough time on my hands and needed to focus more on my school grades.
+I established a paper route and sold Avon before I realized I didn’t have enough time and needed to focus more on my school grades.

 #7- The Times They Are a-Changin’ (performed by Bob Dylan)

-Released in 1964, “The Times They Are a-Changin” was Bob Dylan’s attempt to create an anthem that pointed out the world’s reality just entered a new era that would change the lives of so many people whether they liked it or not.
+Released in 1964, “The Times They Are a-Changin” was Bob Dylan’s attempt to create an anthem that pointed out the world’s reality had just entered a new era that would change the lives of so many people whether they liked it or not.
 Influenced by the ballads from Ireland and Scotland, this became a number nine hit on the UK Singles Chart before it was certified silver by the British Phonographic Industry.

 Although this was not officially released in the United States as a single, “The Times They Are a-Changin'” became an immensely popular tune regardless.
 At the time, it served as a key influence among the people when it came to political and social issues.
 It still behaves as an influencer today, making this Bob Dylan classic prove to be more than just another hit single.
 This song also inspired scores of recording artists to come up with their own versions.
 Among them, the Byrds stood out above the rest as Jim McGuinn’s vocal performance was nothing short of spectacular.